-As our country begins to re-open, an effective digital marketing strategy not only helps your business survive but thrive as many competitors continue to struggle with the challenge.
+As our country begins to re-open, effective digital marketing strategies not only help your business survive but thrive as many competitors continue to struggle with the challenge.
 Customers already understand and expect your business will be operating differently.
 However, they still expect clear, concise communications that set expectations.

 The main goals of a successful re-opening digital marketing strategy should be to build consumer confidence through clear communications that set and manage expectations related to your business operations.
 Best customer communications practices include:

 - Use multiple communication channels to ensure your message is widely received and reinforced.

 - Create and share a FAQ document to address the most common questions regarding your health and safety practices and other important changes to your daily operations.

 - Be prepared to listen and respond to customer comments and inquiries quickly.